SarahNaif/to-do-list/README.md

 <H1 align ="center" > ToDo List  </h1>
 <h5  align ="center">
 This is a simple to-do list application built with <strong> ReactJS</strong> and <strong>TypeScript</strong>.
-It allows users to view a list of to-do items fetched from a public API, add new items, mark items as completed, and delete items.
-All new, completed </h5>
+It allows users to view a list of to-do items fetched from a public API, add new items, mark items as completed, and delete items. filter through all, completed and pending </h5>
 <br/>

   * [Configuration and Setup](#configuration-and-setup)